How do I apply for consent orders?

 • Where a base amount is allocated then that amount cannot exceed the value of the interest (see Section 90XT(4)).

-The Court requires that at least 28 days before filing the application, you must serve written notice of the following matters on the Trustee of the superannuation fund in which the superannuation interest is held:
+If you are seeking a superannuation splitting order, then at least 28 days before filing the application, you must serve written notice of the following matters on the Trustee of the superannuation fund in which the superannuation interest is held:

 1. the terms of the orders that will be sought from the Court to bind the Trustee